YagilItzhak/HTMC/README.md

 # HTMC - Hyper Text Markup Components

-HTMC is a lightweight library for creating reusable web components using a simple HTML-like syntax.
+HTMC is a 3.5 KB library for creating reusable web components using a simple HTML-like syntax.
 It provides a straightforward way to define, import, and use custom components with support for deferred and lazy loading.

 ## Features